 #2 Pros and cons – EMA vs SMA

 The EMA reacts faster when the price is changing direction, but this also means that the EMA is also more vulnerable when it comes to giving wrong signals too early.
-For example, when price retraces during a rally, the EMA will start turning down immediately and it can signal a change in the direction way too early.
-The SMA moves much slower and it can keep you in trades longer when there are false and short-lived price movements.
+For example, when price retraces lower during a rally, the EMA will start turning down immediately and it can signal a change in the direction way too early.
+The SMA moves much slower and it can keep you in trades longer when there are short-lived price movements and erratic behavior.
 But, of course, this also means that the SMA gets you in trades later than the EMA.

 In the end, it comes down to what you feel comfortable with and what your trading style is (see next points).
 The EMA gives you more and earlier signals, but it also gives you more false and premature signals.
-The SMA provides less and later signals, but also less wrong signals.
+The SMA provides less and later signals, but also less wrong signals during volatile times.

 Step 2: What is the best period setting?